Bonk-Army/SE-e-Portfolio_DockerJenkins/Code_Docker/Example Compose/Example_Compose.md

 Copy the full code into a File with the ending .sh
 For Example you can use the sequence :
     1. `vim installMe.sh`
-    2. Insert the Code down Below
+    2. Insert the Code down Below or use
     3. `chmod 700 installMe.sh`
     4. `./installMe`
     5. `docker-compose build`